An unknottedness result for noncompact self shrinkers: The renormalized mean curvature flow

 $ $

-Its clear from this that the RMCF should be better behaved then the MCF in the Gaussian metric then because of the missing exponential factor in the speed of the flow; in fact the surfaces we consider in the sequel will be well behaved with respect to the RMCF but will have unbounded mean curvature in the Gaussian metric.
-Also since $t = -e^{-\tau}$, $H = e^{\tau/2} \hat{H}$, and $X^\perp = e^{-\tau/2}\hat{X}^\perp$ we have:
+It's clear from this that the RMCF should be better behaved then the MCF in the Gaussian metric then because of the missing exponential factor in the speed of the flow; in fact the surfaces we consider in the sequel will be well behaved with respect to the RMCF but will have unbounded mean curvature in the Gaussian metric.
+Important for below, since $t = -e^{-\tau}$, $H = e^{\tau/2} \hat{H}$, $X= e^{-\tau/2}\hat{X}$ and the unit normal is unchanged we have:

-Under the reparameterization \ref{param} above; this will be important in the sequel as well.
 Note that throughout when we refer only to the RMCF we will use the notation typical to the MCF (i.e. $t$ instead of $\tau$, etc.).
 We will make the distinction clear when we refer to the ``regular'' MCF. $ $

-Our main object of study in this section will be the following set, which we bold for emphasis; the asymptotics assumed are inspired by Bernstein and Wang \cite{BW} for use with Ecker and Huisken's noncompact maximum principle in \cite{EH} as we'll see shortly:
+Our main object of study in this section will be the following set, which we bold for emphasis; the asymptotics assumed are inspired by Bernstein and Wang \cite{BW} for use with Ecker and Huisken's noncompact maximum principle in \cite{EH} as we'll use shortly:

-\begin{defn} Denote by $\Sigma$ the set of asymptotically conical hypersurfaces in $\R^3$ for which $H - \frac{X^\perp}{2} \geq c(1 + |X^2|)^{-\alpha}$ for some constants $c, \alpha > 0$ and choice of outward normal. \end{defn}
+\begin{defn} Denote by $\Sigma$ the set of asymptotically conical hypersurfaces in $\R^3$ for which $H - \frac{\langle X, \nu \rangle}{2} \geq c(1 + |X^2|)^{-\alpha}$ for some constants $c, \alpha > 0$ and choice of outward normal. \end{defn}